dlu-ch/dlb/doc/ex_tool.rst

 .. class:: Tool.Input.Directory(cls=dlb.fs.Path)

-   Constructs a dependency role for directory.
+   Constructs a dependency role for directory in the :term`managed tree`, identified by its path.

+   If the path is relative, is it treated as relative to :attr:`dlb.ex.Context.root_path <dlb.ex.context.Context.root_path>`.

    If ``ignore_permission`` is ``False``, a modification of owner (UID, GID), permission (rwx), existence, type or :term:`mtime` is considered a modification of the dependency.